sinkanishk/E6998-HPML-TermProject/README.md

 - vision_only_from_start_on_attention_CIFAR.py is used to compress the visual transformer attention blocks (CIFAR100 dataset)
 - vision_only_from_start_IMAGENET_without_attention.py is used to prune the text encoder attention modules (ImageNet dataset)
 - Visualize_Result.ipynb contains the code and outputs for generating the graphs of the results of the experiments.
 This includes compressing the visual transformer attention blocks (constant compression ratio and varying n_layers), compressing the visual transformer attention blocks (constant n_layers and varying compression ratio), and pruning the text encoder attention modules (accuracy/time vs number of layers)
+- Visualize_Result.py contains the scipts for generating the graphs of the results of the experiments.
 <br>

 - /results/vision_only_from_start_with_attention.json contains the results of compressing the Visual Transformer Attention Blocks for the ImageNet dataset
 - /results/vision_only_from_start_with_attention_CIFAR100.json contains the results of compressing the Visual Transformer Attention Blocks for the CIFAR190 dataset
 - /results/vision_only_from_start_without_attention.json contains results of pruning the text encoder attention modules

+### Example commands to run

+- python Visualize_Results.py to visualize the results of the the experiments.
+Can also observe the output graphs in Visualize_Results.ipynb
+- python vision_only_from_start_on_attention_CIFAR.py to run the script to compress the visual transformer attention blocks (CIFAR100 dataset)
+- python vision_only_from_start_on_attention.py to run the script to compress the visual transformer attention blocks (ImageNet dataset)
+- python vision_only_from_start_IMAGENET_without_attention.py to run the script to prune the text encoder attention modules (ImageNet dataset)

+### Observations

+We found out that keeping a low-compression ratio with more number of layers resulted in a better compressed model than keeping a high compression-ratio for a fewer number of layers.
+We also found out that visual transformer attention layers are less sensitive to low-matrix approximation as compared to their textual counterparts.
+Therefore we adopted matrix-approximation for the visual transformers only.
+We experimented with pruning of different attention blocks in the textual encoder of the CLIP.
+We found that the blocks at the end are less sensitive towards the inference accuracy as compared to the residual attention blocks from the start.
+We observed that there was a significant dip in the accuracy if we remove more than 3 attention blocks.
+Overall, this study provides valuable insights for improving the efficiency of CLIP's inference process, making it more viable for real-time and resource-constrained scenarios.

 ### References